MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 The steps in this article are based on the following best practices:

 - **Build two Office [applications](https://docs.microsoft.com/mem/configmgr/apps/understand/introduction-to-application-management) used for deployment**: One application uses Semi-Annual Enterprise Channel for 64-bit and the other uses Semi-Annual Enterprise Channel (Preview) for 64-bit.
 Each application includes all the core Office apps.
 If you want to deploy the 32-bit version of Office instead, you can select that option when creating the application.
 To deploy both 64-bit and 32-bit, you can create additional applications.
 For more details, see [Define your source files](plan-microsoft-365-apps.md#step-4---define-your-source-files).
-- **Deploy to two [collections](https://docs.microsoft.com/mem/configmgr/core/clients/manage/collections/introduction-to-collections)**: One collection represents your pilot group, which receives the Semi-Annual Enterprise Channel (Preview).
-The other collection represents the broad group, which receives the Semi-Annual Enterprise Channel.
+- **Deploy to two [collections](https://docs.microsoft.com/mem/configmgr/core/clients/manage/collections/introduction-to-collections)**: One collection represents your pilot group, which receives Semi-Annual Enterprise Channel (Preview).
+The other collection represents the broad group, which receives Semi-Annual Enterprise Channel.
 For more details, see [Choose your update channels](plan-microsoft-365-apps.md#step-3---choose-your-update-channels).

 You can customize these options to match the requirements for your organization, including deploying to more than two collections, changing update channels, and deploying Visio and Project.
 For more details, see [Customize your deployment](#customize-your-deployment).